tbhanson96/http-server-auth-upload/README.md

 # Disclaimer

-This is a fork from : https://github.com/indexzero/http-server/ (thank you to all collaborators on the project)
+This is a fork from : https://github.com/Alex-Warner/http-server-with-auth/ (thank you to all collaborators on the project)

-Forked in order to add Basic Auth in it.
-This repo will mostly be deleted when the original project will add Auth.
+this adds upload functionality using formidable.

 # http-server-with-auth: a command-line http server